kieranjol/IFIscripts/README.md

 Scripts for use in the IFI Irish Film Archive.
 Scripts have been tested in OSX/Windows 7 (sometimes windows 10)  and Ubuntu 14.04.
 The aim is to make cross-platform scripts, but please get in touch with any issues.
 It is best to download all scripts, as some of them share code.

-Most scripts take either a file or a directory as their input, for example `makeffv1.py filename.mov` or `premis.py path/to/folder_of_stuff`
+Most scripts take either a file or a directory as their input, for example `makeffv1.py filename.mov` or `premis.py path/to/folder_of_stuff`.
+(It's best to just drag and drop the folder or filename into the terminal)

 ## Transcodes ##

 #### makeffv1.py ####
-* <b>makeffv1.py</b> Transcodes to FFV1.mkv and performs framemd5 validation.
+* Transcodes to FFV1.mkv and performs framemd5 validation.
 Accepts single files or directories (all video files in a directory will be processed).
-CSV report is generate which gives details on losslessness.
+CSV report is generated which gives details on losslessness and compression ratio.
+* Usage for single file - `makeffv1.py filename.mov`
+* Usage for batch processing all videos in a directory - `makeffv1.py directory_name`

 #### bitc.py ####
-* <b>bitc.py</b> - Create timecoded/watermarked h264s for single files or a batch process.
+* Create timecoded/watermarked h264s for single files or a batch process.
+* Usage for single file - `bitc.py filename.mov`
+* Usage for batch processing all videos in a directory - `bitc.py directory_name`
+* This script has many extra options, such as deinterlacing, quality settings, rescaling.
+Use `bitc.py -h` to see all options

 #### prores.py ####
-* <b>prores.py</b> - Transcode to prores.mov for single/multiple files.
-Type `prores.py -h` for instructions.
+* Transcode to prores.mov for single/multiple files.
+* Usage for single file - `prores.py filename.mov`
+* Usage for batch processing all videos in a directory - `prores.py directory_name`
+* This script has many extra options, such as deinterlacing, quality settings, rescaling.
+Use `prores.py -h` to see all options

 ## Digital Cinema Package Scripts ##